BhartiChopra/bhartichopra.github.io/README.md

 * Built Google Sheets tracking system for workflow monitoring
 * Reduced delivery delays by 25% and increased approval rate by 35%

+## 📊 PROJECTS

+### Crowdfunding Campaign Analysis
+* Cleaned and transformed campaign datasets using Excel pivot tables, filters, and logic.
+* Built a Power BI dashboard to analyze campaign success by category and funding goal.
+* Used SQL joins and aggregations to extract insights on backer behavior and funding trends.
+* Designed Tableau storyboards showcasing geographical and temporal success patterns.

+### HR Analytics
+* Analyzed employee attrition trends using HR datasets to identify key retention factors.
+* Built dashboards highlighting workforce demographics, attrition rates, and performance metrics.
+* Presented insights and recommendations for HR policy improvements.

 ## 🎓 Education & Certifications

 * Google Advanced Data Analytics — Coursera